MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-overview.md

 ---
-title: What is Azure Stack? | Microsoft Docs
+title: Azure Stack overview | Microsoft Docs
-description: Learn how Azure Stack lets you run Azure services in your datacenter.
+description: An overview of what Azure Stack is and how it lets you run Azure services in your datacenter.
 services: azure-stack
 documentationcenter: ''
 author: justinha